ajitagupta/employee-management-system/README.md

 With component scanning, Spring can automatically discover components from an application's classpath and create them as beans in the Spring application context.

 ## What is Persistence?

-Object persistence means individual objects can outlive the application process; they can be saved to a data store and be re-created at a later point in time.
+Object persistence means individual objects can be saved to a data store and be re-created at a later point in time.

 When we talk about persistence in Java, we are normally talking about mapping and storing object instances in a database using SQL.

 Almost all applications require persistent data.
 Persistence is one of the fundamental concepts in application development.
-If an information system didn’t preserve data when it was powered off, the system would be of little practical use.
+If an information system didn't preserve data when it was powered off, the system would be of little practical use.

-## Hibernate
+In a normal software engineering environment, we think of the problems of data storage and sharing in the context of an object-oriented application that uses a domain model.
+Instead of directly working with the rows and columns of a java.sql.ResultSet, the business logic of an application interacts with the application-specific object-oriented domain model.

+### ORM
+In a nutshell, object/relational mapping is the automated (and transparent) persistence of objects in a Java application to the tables in an SQL database, using metadata that describes the mapping between the classes of the application and the schema of the SQL database.
+In essence, ORM works by transforming (reversibly) data from one representation to another.

+In the case of applications with nontrivial business logic, the domain model approach helps to improve code reuse and maintainability significantly.

+ORM is an advanced technique used by developers who have already done it the hard way.
+It eliminates much of the grunt work and lets you concentrate on the business problem, (thereby increasing productivity).

-## JPA
+##  JPA and Hibernate

+Hibernate is an ORM framework, meaning it allows to map Java objects directly to tables in the database.
+It is a concrete implementation of the JPA (Java Persistence API) specification.

+JPA specifies how the data must be mapped using Java annotations, basic CRUD operations, Java Persistence Query Language (JPQL), and optimization strategies.

+Hibernate implements JPA and supports all the standardized mappings, queries, and programming interfaces.